Vector bundles of non-negative curvature over cohomogeneity one manifolds: Rational homotopy and equivariant cohomology of biquotients and cohomogeneity one spaces

+Since the sequence $\dif n_1, \ldots, \dif n_{i_0}$ is not regular, it follows that there is a non-trivial class $[y]$ of lower degree $1$.
+We actually now may replace the class $[y]$ considered above by this class $[y]$.
+In other words, we have seen that this class $[y]$ passes non-trivially to

-It remains to see that $[y]$ is not of lower degree $r$, i.e.~of strictly smaller lower degree.
-This, however, is clear, as to be of lower degree $r$ the element $y$ would be a multiple of $n_1\wedge \ldots \wedge n_{l-1}\wedge n_l$, which it obviously is not.
-As a conclusion, we have found a non-trivial cohomology class of positive lower degree smaller than $r$ whence either this class or its Poincar\'e dual (using $r$ odd) is of even lower whence even ordinary degree.
+As a conclusion, we have found a non-trivial cohomology class of positive lower degree smaller than $r$ (actually, it may be taken to have lower degree equal to one) whence either this class or its Poincar\'e dual (using $r$ odd) is of even lower whence even ordinary degree.
 Thus this respective class is not represented by $\Lambda V^\even$. \end{proof}